AlexanderEggers/hitogo/README.md

 Status
 ------
 Version 1 is still in development.
-Updates are currently released at least monthly with new features and bug fixes. **Please keep in mind that the api is not stable yet and might change!**
+Updates are currently released at least monthly with new features and bug fixes.

 Comments/bugs/questions/pull requests are always welcome!